lmco/laikaboss/README.md

 We recommend using [jq](http://stedolan.github.io/jq/) to parse Laika output.

 ##### Licensing
-The Laika framework and associated modules are released under the terms of the Apache 2.0 license.
+The Laika framework and associated modules are released under the terms of the Apache 2.0 license unless specified in the module or its dependencies

-##### config abstraction
-1. Download GeoLite2-City.mmdb from https://dev.maxmind.com/geoip/geolite2-free-geolocation-data
-1. mkdir -p /etc/laikaboss/modules/geoip/
-1. Put the geoip db at the location /etc/laikaboss/modules/geoip/GeoLite2-City.mmdb (the docker compose will mount the /etc/laikaboss/modules/geoip directory into the container)
-1. Hand edit <laikaboss src>/etc/dist/laika_cluster.conf including all site specific changes Make sure you uncomment the hostname, and cluster hostnames and set the values appropriately hostname=blah.example.com
 ##### Quick install for cluster configuration
 ###### Prereqs
 1. Download the laikaboss source repo
+1. Download the latest Docker and Docker-compose, do not use the OS default
 1. install python3 package
 1. install pip for python3
-1. pip3 install secrets future
+1. pip3 install secrets future jinja2 passlib pyOpenSSL
+1. set up BCC from your border MTA to scan@your_laikaboss_email_server_domain

 ####### Install
 1. Create local directories and accounts by calling